mattweil/rutgers-rucore/README.md

 $ npm install
 ```

-  Next, initialize the by executing the following command:
+  Then you can initialize server the by executing the following command:

 ```bash
 $ npm start